Perry Watkins: Lawsuits

-Watkins continued to challenge his discharge on the grounds that the military's policy of excluding gays and lesbians from service was unconstitutional.
+Watkins continued to challenge his discharge because the military's policy of excluding gays and lesbians from service was unconstitutional.
 In 1988, he commented: "For 16 years the Army said being homosexual wasn't detrimental to my job.
 Then, after the fact, they said it was.
 Logic is a lost art in the Army."
 The American Psychological Association filed an amicus brief in his case when it reached the Ninth Circuit.

 A three-judge panel of the Ninth Circuit decided 2 to 1 in his favor in Watkins v.
 United States Army.
 The court held that homosexuals constitute a "suspect class" and that the court must apply "strict scrutiny" to determine whether there is a compelling state interest that justifies a statute or regulation that distinguishes homosexuals as a category.
 Using that analysis, the panel held that the exclusion of homosexuals from military service violated the equal protection clause of the Fourteenth Amendment.
 It specifically addressed only exclusion based on someone's sexual orientation (homosexuality as status), not exclusion based on behaviors associated with one's sexual orientation (homosexuality as conduct).
-The New York Times accepted the distinction and praised the decision: "Gay people should not be denied the opportunity for military service solely on the basis of their sexual preference, as distinguished from their behavior....
+The New York Times accepted the distinction and praised the decision: "Gay people should not be denied the opportunity for military service solely based on their sexual preference, as distinguished from their behavior....
 A military regulation that so trashes careers, talent and tolerance deserves no respect from Congress or the courts."
 In June 1988, the Ninth Circuit agreed to rehear the case en banc.
-The eleven judge panel found that the Army was estopped from using Watkins' statements and behavior against him but did not address the constitutional issues.
+The eleven-judge panel found that the Army was estopped from using Watkins' statements and behavior against him but did not address the constitutional issues.
 It was the first time a U.S. appellate court ruled against the U.S. military's ban on service by gays and lesbians.
 The Bush administration sought Supreme Court review of that decision without success.
 Watkins initially planned to reenlist, but settled instead for a retroactive promotion to sergeant first class, $135,000 in retroactive pay, full retirement benefits, and an honorable discharge.

 Later years

-Watkins served as one of the grand marshals of New York City's Gay Pride Parade in June 1993.
-He told an interviewer at the time: "Racism within the gay community is a big problem.
-The primary reason is that we are a direct reflection of the society from which we come, which is controlled by white males.
-When the gay community was formed and became political, the leaders were white men, and they brought their prejudices with them."